Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 Locating an object which is a document of social history, signed, dated or initialled is important as it is vital to remembering our collective cultural history and preserve history and authentification.

-It provides provenance that brings the story to life and offer a portal into the past that's special and antiques that do that for me are wonderful.
+It provides provenance that brings the story to life and offers a portal into the past that's special and antiques that do that for me are wonderful.

 Sculpture and oil paintings are also good items for research and investment as are good oil paintings by known 20th century artists.